side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2013/2013-09-23-literate-builds-wtf.md

 That is a mostly complete detail of how the `build` and `environment` sections work.
 In general everything except verbatim code blocks and bullet points with code snippets get ignored.

 There are other sections that the literate project type allows for, these are called “task” sections.
-We haven't written the code to support them yet, but the idea is that these will work a bit like basic build promotions with the promoted builds plugin.
+We haven’t written the code to support them yet, but the idea is that these will work a bit like basic build promotions with the promoted builds plugin.
 There will be a UI in Jenkins that lets you kick off any of the task sections that you define as being valid for the job type, in pretty much exactly the same was as the promoted builds plugin works.

 After that, everything else in the `README.md` is ignored.